LeSean Thomas: Career

 In 2009, Thomas relocated to Seoul, South Korea, at the request of Korean animation studio JM Animation to be hired in-house as part of the animation production staff.
 He was later hired as in-house storyboard/animation production artist at Studio Mir for work on The Legend of Korra for Nickelodeon.
 Soon after, Moi Animation studio looked to hire him as a producer and director on several other independent projects, marking him as the first American animator to be hired to work in-house as permanent, independent production staff for animation studios in South Korea.
 His exploits in the Korean animation industry were recorded and featured in a web-documentary he produced and directed called Seoul Sessions, presented by filmmakers Coodie & Chike's Creative Control TV, an online TV network that features coverage of talents in music, fashion and the arts.
 Thomas was later invited to speak at the 5th annual TEDx in Incheon, South Korea, where he spoke about his journey and the importance of "Successful Failures".
 In 2011, Thomas was tapped to work on Black Dynamite for Adult Swim.
 He served as creative producer and supervising director for Season 1 and supervising director in Season 2.

 In November 2014, Thomas successfully crowd-funded an animated TV series pilot called Cannon Busters: The Animated Series, based on his creator-owned comic book of the same name, featuring production by Japanese anime studio Satelight.
 The project was successfully funded in December 2014 and was released to limited audiences July 8, 2016.
+All the backers of this campaign are still waiting for their promised rewards, with no communication from the team since 2021.

 In October, Thomas partnered with Crunchyroll for an exclusive deal to co-produce his original anime creation Children of Ether, released in 300 theaters, July 26 as part of Crunchyroll's Anime Movie Night event.
 It was released on-platform shortly afterwards.